OffsetMods538/Loot-Table-Modifier/README.md

-This branch contains documentation for loot table modifier.
-Hosted at TODO
+This contains documentation for loot table modifier.
+Latest version of docs (last commit on docs/master) hosted at https://loot-table-modifier.docs.offsetmonkey538.top and all commits available at https://commits.loot-table-modifier.docs.offsetmonkey538.top